Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Spin relaxation during tunneling

 \subsection{Relaxation at nonzero temperature}

-Trivially, all rates of phonon-assisted transitions depend on temperature via the Bose distribution.
-This applies to both spin-preserving and spin-flip tunneling, thus the ratio of their rates undergoes a weak dependence induced by the mismatch of transition energies equal twice the Zeeman splitting,
+Up to now, we considered the $T=\SI{0}{\kelvin}$ limit.
+Trivially, all rates of phonon-assisted transitions depend on temperature via the Bose distribution of phonon-mode occupations, , $n_{\mr{B}}\lr{\omega}$, which enters the expression for transition rate via the factor $\abs{n_{\mr{B}}\lr{\Delta E/\hbar,T}+1 }$.
+This applies to both spin-preserving and spin-flip tunneling, thus the ratio of their rates undergoes a weak dependence induced only by the mismatch of transition energies, which is equal the Zeeman splitting $\varDelta_{\mr{Z}}$,